UtkarshPrajapati/Leetcode-Helper/README.md

 ## 🔒 Privacy

 - Your code, the problem title/description, and (for advanced hints) the results of running your code against LeetCode's test cases are sent directly to Google's Gemini API via HTTPS
-- No data is stored on any third-party servers other than Google's infrastructure processing the API request
+- No data is stored on any third-party servers.
-- Your API key is stored securely in your local Chrome storage (`chrome.storage.sync`) and is only used for making authenticated API calls directly from your browser to Google
+- Your API key is stored in `chrome.storage.sync`, allowing it to sync across your logged-in browsers.
+A non-sensitive status flag ('ok' or 'error') is kept in `chrome.storage.local` for quick UI updates on the specific machine.
+Both are used only for making authenticated API calls directly from your browser to Google.

 ## ⚠️ Limitations